 Nifty has various indices such as NIFTY 50, NIFTY IT, NIFTY Bank, etc.

 The NIFTY 50 index undergoes a rebalancing process twice a year, specifically in the months of June and December.
 During these periods, the index is adjusted to reflect any changes in the composition of the top 50 stocks.
-This semi-annual rebalancing ensures that the index remains up-to-date and accurately represents the evolving market dynamics and stock performances.
+This semi-annual rebalancing ensures that the index remains up-to-date and accurately represents the evolving market dynamics and stock performance

 There are two primary market conditions that investors commonly observe.
-The first is a range-bound market, characterized by a trading range in which the market oscillates between defined support and resistance levels.
+The first is a range-bound market, characterised by a trading range in which the market oscillates between defined support and resistance levels.
 The second market condition is known as a bull trend.
 A range-bound market typically precedes this type of trend.